 CLI’s goal of making Austin ISD an arts-rich district starts at the campus.
 Each campus in the Creative Learning Initiative receives ongoing support in three key areas:

-Creative learning works by asking students to:
+Creative Teaching works by asking students to:

-• Generate multiple ideas.
+- Generate ideas.

-• Make creative choices.
+- Use creative choices.

-Student Access to Sequential Fine Arts
+Student Access to Visual and Performing Arts

 Community Arts Partnerships